LorenzoRinaldi/swbw/README.md

 for the database combinations configured in `database_properties.py`, including:

 - EXIOBASE monetary IOT releases (`ixi` and `pxp` systems)
+- EXIOBASE hybrid results (`3.3.18_shocked`)
 - EORA26
 - EMERGING
+- GTAP
 - GLORIA

-Each run exports long-form CSV files in `export/`, and `merge.py` combines them into a harmonised `combined_results.csv` with values normalised to `kg/EUR`.
+Each run exports long-form CSV files, which are then converted from monetary units to `g/kWh` using country-year electricity prices and merged with additional non-IO sources into a single physical comparison table.

 ## Repository layout